crdoconnor/strictyaml/docs/any.rst

 When using strictyaml you do not have to specify a schema.
-If you do this, the validator "Any" is used which will accept any mapping and any list and any value (which will always be rendered as a string).
+If you do this, the validator "Any" is used which will accept any mapping and any list and any value (which will always be interpreted as a string).

-This is recommended when prototyping programs and the schema is frequently changing.
-When your prototype code is parsing YAML that has a fixed structure, lock it down with a schema.
+This is recommended when rapidly prototyping and the schema is still fluid.
+When your prototype code is parsing YAML that has a more fixed structure, we recommend that you lock it down with a schema.

+The Any validator can be used inside fixed structures as well.

 valid_sequence